You probably know by now how important your email list is.

 Here are some other neat things you can do in the visual editor that you’ll be hard pressed to find in other list building solutions:

 - Add new elements such as text, images, and buttons

 - Change the styling to match that of your website (even things like button shape)

 - Preview your form on desktop, tablet, and mobile phone views

 - Turn off specific elements (such as large images) for smaller devices

 - Create different versions of the same form based on whether people are subscribed already (called states)

 When your opt-in form looks perfect, click Save Work.

 Now that your opt-in form looks the way you want it to, it’s time to connect it to your email service provider.

 To do this, click on the CTA button.
-Then, in the visual editor, click on Main Options and then Connect Form To Service.
+Then, in the visual editor, click on Main Options, API tab and lastly, Add Connection.